usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 15a %}
 {% asset design-standards/fig_15a.gif alt="" %}
 {% figcaption %}
-Two flared-side curb ramps at each corner of the intersection.
+<p>Two flared-side curb ramps at each corner of the intersection.
 Each curb ramp is parallel to the direction of travel of pedestrians crossing the intersection.
 The curb ramps are in line with the marked crosswalk.
-An accessible route is provided through the island in the intersection.
+An accessible route is provided through the island in the intersection.</p>
 {% endfigcaption %}
 {% endfigure %}